Smart Air Purifier & Replacement Filter Guide 2026

 Price the ownership

-Check replacement-filter cost, availability, noise at useful speeds, energy use, warranty terms, and the return policy.
+Review replacement-filter cost, expected availability, noise at useful speeds, energy use, warranty terms, app dependence, and the return policy.

 A practical CADR shortcut

 AHAM recommends a smoke CADR of at least two-thirds of the room’s square footage.
-For wildfire smoke, it recommends a smoke CADR equal to the room’s square footage.
-Higher ceilings may require a purifier rated for a larger space.
+For wildfire smoke, AHAM recommends a smoke CADR equal to the room’s square footage.
+Ceilings above eight feet can require a larger unit.

-CADR measures particle-cleaning delivery.
+CADR describes particle-cleaning delivery.
 It does not tell you how much odor- or gas-removing media a purifier contains.

 Example: 150-square-foot room General particle target: smoke CADR of about 100 or higher.